weso/pylat/docs/source/index.rst

-..
-EasyNLP documentation master file, created by sphinx-quickstart on Sat Apr 13 13:25:49 2019.
+.. pylat documentation master file, created by sphinx-quickstart on Sat Apr 13 13:25:49 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to EasyNLP's documentation!
+Welcome to pylat's documentation!
 ===================================

 .. toctree::